Flowchart Tutorial -

 • Inconsistent flow direction: Overall a flowchart should have a consistent flow direction.
 It should be top-to-bottom or left-to-right (or right-to-left for RTL languages).
 Try to avoid mixing top-to-bottom and left-to-right flows in the same flowchart.
 Multi-column and S-shaped flowcharts are fine too, as long as the flowchart is consistent.

 • Long flow lines: If your flow lines are running from one edge of the flowchart to the other, it's better to use Connector nodes.
-Connector nodes are labeled circles that serve as jump points from one another.
+Connector nodes are labeled circles that serve as jump points from one part of the process to another.

 • Too many colors: There's nothing wrong with a nice, stylistic flowchart, but don't overdo it.
 You don't want the flowchart's message to get lost in a sea of visual noise.